nknguyenhc/Youtube-playlist-shuffle/README.md

 * Generate a fixed order for one full cycle, ensuring that all songs are played within one cycle.
 * Allow disabling shuffling or stop at the last song for playlists you indicate.
+* Press next to go to the next random song.

 ## Usage